m-language/m-js/README.md

 mjs bootstrap [COMMIT-OR-BRANCH]
 ```

+which will download the minified M file associated with either the branch or the commit SHA of the m compiler repo and compile it to javascript.

 Otherwise, you can run

 ```bash
 mjs build <file>
 ```

-which will download the minified M file associated with either the branch or the commit SHA of the m compiler repo and compile it to javascript.
+which will compile `<file>` to `<file>.js`.

 ## Restrictions